Massage hammer for Thai Massage story

 Here at Thai Healing Massage Academy we have a free educational video series for learning various aspects of Thai Massage called “Tips And Tricks“.

-Recently I published a video in my “ Tips And Tricks” Thai Massage education series.
-In this episode I showed the use of a mechanical massage tool, a ‘massage hammer‘.
+At one time we published a new video in this Thai Massage education series which shows the use of a mechanical massage tool, a ‘massage hammer‘.

-Here is what I do in my Thai Massage practice.
-I have a couple of quite large, heavy and stiff male clients who need intense work on the back, glutes and hamstrings.
+Over time I have had quite a few large, heavy and stiff male clients who needed intense therapeutic work on their backs, glutes and hamstrings.

-When I initially introduced this tool, they both liked it.
+When I introduced this tool to my large clients, they liked it.
 It puts out heat via an infrared lamp which works very well to loosen up tight muscles, and the vibrations are quite effective.

-One of these clients asks me to use the massage hammer during almost every session.
+One of these clients asked me to use the massage hammer during almost every session.

-Of course I don’t use it for the entire session, just as a supplement for 10 or 15 minutes of a two hour session.
+Of course I don’t use this tool for the entire session, just as a supplement for 10 or 15 minutes in a two hour Thai Massage session.

 Clients don’t pay for our hands, but for results and a good experience

-It does not matter if those results come in the form of hands, elbows, knees, feet or a massage hammer.
+It does not matter if these results come in the form of hands, elbows, knees, feet, or a massage hammer.

-The only thing which matters is if the client feels better after the session than before, if the issues have been addressed effectively, and if the client enjoyed the experience.
+The only things that matter is if the clients feel better after the session than before, if their issues have been addressed effectively, and if they enjoyed the experience.

 The idea that this tool should only be used as a freebie after the ‘real’ session masks the fact that I had to purchase it and that I am able to use it quite skillfully.

-After thinking about all this, I remembered several other incidents in my massage career where I learned that what clients really want is not necessarily what we as therapists think.
+I can think of three cases in my massage career where I learned that what clients really want is not necessarily what we as therapists think.